-Public distancing conditions must be followed for all T3 face-to-face classes.
+Public distancing conditions must be followed for all face-to-face classes.
 To ensure this, only students enrolled in those classes will be allowed in the room.
-Class rosters will be attached to corresponding rooms and circulated among lab demonstrators.
-No over-enrolment is allowed in face-to-face class.
-Students enrolled in online classes can swap their enrolment from online to other additional, but limited, number of on-campus classes by Sunday, Week 1.
+No over-enrolment is allowed in face-to-face classes.
+Students enrolled in online classes can swap their enrolment from online to a limited number of on-campus classes by Sunday, Week 1.
 Please refer to your course's Microsoft Teams and Moodle sites for more information about class attendance for in-person and online class sections/activities.